peltogle/es_boiler-plate/README.md

 A boiler-plate file for my embedded system projects.
 Created by 🐏 @Peltogle 🐏 [(my website)](http://peltogle.com)

 ## What & Why?
-This is a boiler-plate file that allows me to quickly establish preliminary two-way communication with most Arudino based boards.
+This is a boiler-plate file that allows me to quickly establish preliminary two-way communication with most Arduino based boards.
 This boiler-plate assumes that two servos, a multi-color LED, a PSB, a BNO055 module, and a BMP280 module are connected to the microcontroller.
 More information and functionality will be added to this repo as I further test this project on other components and more boards.

 ## Pin Definitions
 Pin | Definition